Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Introduction

 \subsection{Backgrounds and main results}

-One of the strongest results in deformation theory is the \textit{Bogomolov–Tian–Todorov (abbrev.
-BTT) theorem} \cite{Bog78,Tia87,Tod89}, which, using differential geometric methods, establishes that Calabi–Yau manifolds have unobstructed deformations.
+One of the strongest results in deformation theory is the \textit{Bogomolov--Tian--Todorov (BTT) theorem} \cite{Bog78,Tia87,Tod89}, which, using differential geometric methods, establishes that Calabi--Yau manifolds have unobstructed deformations.
 This means that the Kuranishi space of deformations of complex structures on such manifolds is smooth.
 We should remark here that while many authors consider Calabi--Yau manifolds to be projective, we make no projectivity assumptions.
-Specifically, in this paper, a \textit{Calabi–Yau manifold} $X$ is defined as a compact \textit{K\"ahler} manifold with trivial \textit{canonical bundle} $K_X \simeq \mathcal{O}_X.$ Algebraic proofs of the BTT theorem have also been provided using the degeneration of the Hodge-to-de Rham spectral sequence plus the nowadays called ${T}^1$-lifting technique \cite{Ran92,Kaw92,FM99}, see also \cite{IM10}.
+Specifically, in this paper, a \textit{Calabi--Yau manifold} $X$ is defined as a \textit{compact K\"ahler} manifold with trivial \textit{canonical bundle} $K_X \simeq \mathcal{O}_X.$ Algebraic proofs of the BTT theorem have also been provided using the degeneration of the Hodge-to-de Rham spectral sequence plus the nowadays called ${T}^1$-lifting technique \cite{Ran92,Kaw92,FM99}, see also \cite{IM10}.
 In fact, the K\"ahler condition in this theorem can be relaxed.
-For instance, it applies to a compact complex manifold $X$ with trivial canonical bundle that satisfies the $\p\bp$-lemma, see e.g. \cite[the proof in Chapter 6 after minor changes]{Huy05} and \cite[Theorem 1.3]{Pop19}, or, more generally, if the Fr\"olicher spectral sequence degenerates at the first page, see for example, \cite[the proof in Theorem 4.18]{KKP08} and \cite[Theorem 3.3]{ACRT18} (this case is even true when $K_X$ is a torsion bundle, see e.g. \cite[Corollary 4.1]{Iac17}).
-Recall that the \textit{$\p\bp$-lemma} refers to: for every pure-type $d$-closed form on a compact complex manifold, the properties of $d$-exactness, $\p$-exactness, $\bp$-exactness, and $\p\bp$-exactness are equivalent.
+For instance, it applies to a compact complex manifold $X$ with trivial canonical bundle that satisfies the $\p\bp$-lemma, see e.g. \cite[the proof in Chapter 6 after minor changes]{Huy05} and \cite[Theorem 1.3]{Pop19}.
+Recall that the \textit{(standard) $\p\bp$-lemma} refers to: for every pure-type $d$-closed form on a compact complex manifold, the properties of $d$-exactness, $\p$-exactness, $\bp$-exactness, and $\p\bp$-exactness are equivalent.
+More generally, it also holds for such manifolds satisfying a weak version of the $\partial\bar{\partial}$-lemma\footnote{The weak version of the standard $\partial\bar{\partial}$-lemma was first introduced by J. Fu--S.-T. Yau in \cite{FY11} while studying deformations of balanced manifolds.}, as shown by the proofs in \cite{LRW19}, see also \cite{RZ21} for a CR-version.
+Moreover, the BTT theorem holds for such manifolds if the Fr\"olicher spectral sequence degenerates at the first page, see for example, \cite[the proof in Theorem 4.18]{KKP08} and \cite[Theorem 3.3]{ACRT18} (this case is even true when $K_X$ is a torsion bundle, see e.g. \cite[Corollary 4.1]{Iac17}).

 Noteworthy to mention that the BTT theorem has various extensions, which include results on the unobstructedness of deformations of the following: